 Air bubbles can compromise the clean appearance of a vinyl wrap on your vehicle.
 Here are suggestions to guarantee a perfect application and preserve the structure of your wrap pattern.

 - Purify the surface with pre-installation cleaning products to eliminate any dirt or particles.
-Resort to alcohol-based cleaners for a flawless end result.
+Resort to alcohol-based cleaners for a flawless result.

 - Position the film gently and attentively.
 Confirm that the vinyl lies flat on the car’s surface.